cybergarage/uecho-rs/doc/device_overview.md

 }
 ```

-The new node has the specified device object and the node profile class object.
+The new device has the specified device object and the node profile class object.
 The node profile object is updated automatically when new devices are added into the node or the any properties in the node are changed.

 ### 2. Handling Request Messages